jhuckaby/Cronicle/README.md

 ## Keeping Time

 Cronicle manages job scheduling for its events by using a "cursor" system, as opposed to a classic queue.
 Each event has its own internal cursor (pointer) which contains a timestamp.
 This data is stored in RAM but is also persisted to disk for failover.
-When the master clock advances a minute, the scheduler iterates over all the active events, and moves their cursors forward, always trying to keep them current.
+When the clock advances a minute, the scheduler iterates over all the active events, and moves their cursors forward, always trying to keep them current.
 It launches any necessary jobs along the way.

 For events that have [Run All Mode](#run-all-mode) set, a cursor may pause or even move backwards, depending on circumstances.
 If a job fails to launch, the cursor stays back in the previous minute so it can try again.
 In this way jobs virtually "queue up" as time advances.
 When the blocking issue is resolved (resource constraint or other), the event cursor will be moved forward as quickly as resources and settings allow, so it can "catch up" to current time.

 Also, you have the option of manually resetting an event's cursor using the [Time Machine](#event-time-machine) feature.
 This way you can manually have it re-run past jobs, or hop over a "queue" that has built up.

-## Master Server Failover
+## Primary Server Failover

-In a [Multi-Server Cluster](#multi-server-cluster), you can designate a number of servers as master backups, using the [Server Groups](#server-groups) feature.
-These backup servers will automatically take over as master if something happens to the current master server (shutdown or crash).
-Your servers will automatically negotiate who should become master, both at startup and at failover, based on an alphabetical sort of their hostnames.
-Servers which sort higher will become master before servers that sort lower.
+In a [Multi-Server Cluster](#multi-server-cluster), you can designate a number of servers as primary backups, using the [Server Groups](#server-groups) feature.
+These backup servers will automatically take over as primary if something happens to the current primary server (shutdown or crash).
+Your servers will automatically negotiate who should become primary, both at startup and at failover, based on an alphabetical sort of their hostnames.
+Servers which sort higher will become primary before servers that sort lower.

-Upon startup there is a ~60 second delay before a master server is chosen.
+Upon startup there is a ~60 second delay before a primary server is chosen.
 This allows time for all the servers in the cluster to auto-discover each other.

 ### Unclean Shutdown

 Cronicle is designed to handle server failures.
-If a slave server goes down for any reason, the cluster will automatically adjust.
+If a worker server goes down for any reason, the cluster will automatically adjust.
 Any active jobs on the dead server will be failed and possibly retried after a short period of time (see [dead_job_timeout](#dead_job_timeout)), and new jobs will be reassigned to other servers as needed.

-If a master server goes down, one of the backups will take over within 60 seconds (see [master_ping_timeout](#master_ping_timeout)).
-The same rules apply for any jobs that were running on the master server.
-They'll be failed and retried as needed by the new master server, with one exception: unclean shutdown.
+If a primary server goes down, one of the backups will take over within 60 seconds (see [master_ping_timeout](#master_ping_timeout)).
+The same rules apply for any jobs that were running on the primary server.
+They'll be failed and retried as needed by the new primary server, with one exception: unclean shutdown.

-When a master server experiences a catastrophic failure such as a daemon crash, kernel panic or power loss, it has no time to do anything, so any active jobs on the server are instantly dead.
+When a primary server experiences a catastrophic failure such as a daemon crash, kernel panic or power loss, it has no time to do anything, so any active jobs on the server are instantly dead.
 The jobs will eventually be logged as failures, and the logs recovered when the server comes back online.
-However, if the events had [Run All Mode](#run-all-mode) enabled, they won't be auto-retried when the new master takes over, because it has no way of knowing a job was even running.
-And by the time the old master server is brought back online, days or weeks may have passed, so it would be wrong to blindly rewind the event clock to before the event ran.
+However, if the events had [Run All Mode](#run-all-mode) enabled, they won't be auto-retried when the new primary takes over, because it has no way of knowing a job was even running.
+And by the time the old primary server is brought back online, days or weeks may have passed, so it would be wrong to blindly rewind the event clock to before the event ran.

-So in summary, the only time human intervention may be required is if a master server dies unexpectedly due to an unclean shutdown, and it had active jobs running on it, and those jobs had [Run All Mode](#run-all-mode) set.
+So in summary, the only time human intervention may be required is if a primary server dies unexpectedly due to an unclean shutdown, and it had active jobs running on it, and those jobs had [Run All Mode](#run-all-mode) set.
 In that case, you may want to use the [Time Machine](#event-time-machine) feature to reset the event clock, to re-run any missed jobs.

 # API Reference